sirodoht/sirodoht.com/content/blog/introduction-to-plain-text-accounting.md

 ## Epilogue

-Ledger-cli accounting is more entertaining than expected :P
+Ledger-cli accounting is more entertaining than expected.

 The [Ledger-cli docs](https://www.ledger-cli.org/3.0/doc/ledger3.html) are a great resource to learn, despite initial trauma due to magnitude.
 Additionally, [plaintextaccounting.org](https://plaintextaccounting.org/) is everything PTA.